oracle-samples/oracle-functions-samples/oci-list-compartments-python/README.md

-# Function that returns the list of compartments in a user's tenancy.
+# Function that returns the list of compartments in a user's tenancy

 This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html).